What are 'ceramic' (or 'SiO2') coatings?

 These Si–O–Si bonds are extremely stable - they resist UV, heat, cleaning chemicals and can even protect against mild abrasions.

-Therefore the resulting coating typically lasts up to around 5 years, depending on the specific formula and subsequent maintenance.
+The resulting coating is therefore extremely hardwearing and typically lasts between 1 to 5 years depending on the specific formula and subsequent maintenance.

 The coating provides fantastic water beading and is extremely hydrophobic.

-Makes future washing and drying faster and easier.
+Future washing and drying on coated vehicles is much faster and easier.

 So what are the disadvantages?

-Curing typically takes several hours or longer and may even require heat.
+Curing typically takes 12 hours or longer and may even require heat.

 The polysilazane itself is extremely sensitive to moisture which limits the types of products available.
 Polysilazane products must be solvent based and completely dry of water.

-Hard to apply evenly.
+They are hard to apply evenly and even harder to remove if applied too thick.
 They are usually applied by professionals and are generally not suitable for DIY or untrained users.

 Type 2: